ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/apis/xtify-notification-api.html.markdown

 Note that you need to set your API key.
 This can be found in the Xtify Console in the App Manager -> API Keys Manager menu item.

-##xtify.push.testNotification(sendAudience, sendAudienceData, txtMessage, txtButton, customData, action, callback)
+##xtify.push.quickNotification(sendAudience, sendAudienceData, txtMessage, txtButton, customData, action, callback)

 You should use 'undefined' for any optional parameters that you do not want to pass.